Duality

 that provides bounds on the optimal value, and sometimes solves the original problem exactly.
 This principle arises throughout

-machine learning, convex analysis, and game theory, and it connects the KKT conditions to
+machine learning, convex analysis, and game theory, and it connects the

 algorithmic efficiency.

-Definition: Primal to Dual Construction
+Definition: Primal Problem

-In constrained optimization, we define the primal problem
+In constrained optimization, the primal problem is

 \[